Documentation Index

 However, access to the DPS remains pending until the organization’s back office approves it.

-Data Sharing Authorizations
+Data Sharing

 To fulfill the obligation to share Raw data with third parties upon request by the user, you can leverage the Raw Data Authorization.

-Optionally in case a Digital Plan has been configured for Partners, also the related Subscription is updated.
+Moreover, in case a Digital Plan has been configured for Partners, also the related Subscription is updated.

 Data API Access

-• Get all things: it retrieves the list of all things that have been authorized by Customers to the Partner.
+• Get all things: It retrieves the list of all things that have been authorized by Customers to the Partner.

-• Get thing metric values: it retrieves the metric values giving a thing ID, a metric name, and other parameters (start/end timestamp, aggregation, etc.) .
+• Get thing metric values: It retrieves the metric values, giving a thing ID, a metric name, and other parameters (start/end timestamp, aggregation, etc.).

-• Get thing metrics last value: it retrieves the last value of multiple metrics giving a thing ID and a set of metric names.
+• Get thing metrics last value: It retrieves the last value of multiple metrics, giving a thing ID and a set of metric names.

-Third-parties can only access data:
+Data Recipients can only access data:

-• related to metrics included in the Metric Set Raw Data
+• Related to metrics included in the Metric Set Raw Data.

 Data Access Subscriptions